wormhole-foundation/wormhole-docs/tutorials/messaging/cross-chain-contracts.md

 ## Conclusion

-You’re now fully equipped to build cross-chain contracts using the Wormhole protocol!
-With this tutorial, you’ve learned how to:
+You're now fully equipped to build cross-chain contracts using the Wormhole protocol!
+With this tutorial, you've learned how to:

 - Deploy sender and receiver contracts on different TestNets
 - Send a cross-chain message from one blockchain to another